 Brand awareness plays a big role in retaining customers and making them purchase from you repeatedly.
 A familiar brand creates a sense of trust and optimism.
 Thus, customers are more likely to return to a brand they’ve heard about or bought from before.

 Better yet, brand awareness builds a strong emotional bond between a company and a customer.
 Over 65% of people feel connected with specific brands.
 This emotional link provokes customers to buy from a brand repeatedly and pay more.

 Customer loyalty growth

 Strong brands can not only build more robust edges in the market, higher revenue, and create emotional connections with customers.
 They get another privilege – making occasional mistakes.

 According to PwC, customers are tolerant of the errors their favorite brands make.
 Only 17% of clients refuse to work with their favorite company after a single blunder.
 If customers don’t have an emotional connection to a brand, their tolerance drops.
 39% of buyers would not return to a company after a negative first experience.

 Acquisition through referrals

 Strong brand awareness is likely to bring you referrals.
 94% of people, who are emotionally engaged with a brand, would recommend it to their friends, colleagues, and family.
-This leads to an increase in sales, as referrals from acquaintances underlie 20-50% of purchasing decisions.
+This leads to an increase in sales, as referrals from acquaintances are important when making a purchasing decision.

 Better yet, referrals make your brand awareness even stronger than it was initially.
 84% of people believe recommendations from friends to be the most credible source of information.